Cyclotomic $q$-Schur superalgebras

-In this paper we introduce the cyclotomic $q$-Schur superalgebras along the line of \cite{DJM}, by definition, these algebras are endomorphism algebra of a direct sum of all ``permutation supermodules" of the cyclotomi Hecke algebra (see Definition~\ref{Def:Cyclotomi-Schur}).
-We show that the cyclotomic $q$-Schur superalgebras enjoys many properties in common with the cyclotomic $q$-Schur algebras and $q$-Schur superalgebras.
-In particular, we construct a cellular basis of cyclotomic $q$-Schur superalgebras (see Theorem~\ref{Them:Cellular-algebra}), which enables us to get the classification of (ordinary) irreducible representations and prove that the cyclotomic $q$-Schur superalgebras are quasi-hereditary by applying Graham and Lehrer's theory on cellular algebras.
-We also establish the Schur-Weyl duality between the cyclotomic Hecke algebra and the cyclotomic $q$-Schur superalgebra (see Theorem~\ref{Them:Schur-Weyl}).
+Further we show that the cyclotomic $q$-Schur superalgebra enjoies many properties in common with the cyclotomic $q$-Schur algebra and the quantum Schur superalgebra.
+In particular, we show that the cyclotomic $q$-Schur superalgebra is a cellular (super)algebras (see Theorem~\ref{Them:Cellular-algebra}), which enables us to get the classification of (ordinary) irreducible representations and prove that the cyclotomic $q$-Schur superalgebra is quasi-hereditary by applying Graham and Lehrer's theory on cellular algebras.
+We also establish the double centralizer property between the cyclotomic Hecke algebra and the cyclotomic $q$-Schur superalgebra (see Theorem~\ref{Them:Schur-Weyl}).

-Let us remark that Ariki \cite{A} introduce the cyclotomic $q$-Schur algebras of the second kind as endomorphism algebras of the action of cyclotomic Hecke algebras on $q$-tensor space and show that these cyclotomic $q$-Schur algebras are quotients of quantum algebras.
-In \cite{LR}, Du and Lin defined a special cyclotomic $q$-Schur algebra via the affine tensor spaces and showed the special cyclotomic $q$-Schur algebra is a quotient of affine quantum groups.
-Recently, Deng et.\,al.\,\cite{DDY} introduce the slim cyclotomic $q$-Schur algebras and construct a basis for these algebras via the symmetric polynomials in Jucys-Murphy elements of the cyclotomic Hecke algebras.
-It will be interesting to formulate the super-versions of the aforementioned cyclotomic $q$-Schur algebras.
-We hope to deal with this issue in the future.
+Let us remark that there are various cyclotomic $q$-Schur algebras: Ariki \cite{A} introduced a cyclotomic $q$-Schur algebra as the endomorphism algebra of the action of cyclotomic Hecke algebra on a $q$-tensor space and showed that this cyclotomic $q$-Schur algebra is a quotient of a quantum algebra; Lin and Rui \cite{LR} defined a special cyclotomic $q$-Schur algebra via the affine tensor space and showed it is a quotient of an affine quantum group; Sawada and Shoji \cite{SS-Schur} defined the cyclotomic $q$-Schur algebra as the endomorphism algebra of the action of the modified Ariki-Koike algebra on a $q$-tensor space; Deng et.\,al.\,\cite{DDY} introduced the slim cyclotomic $q$-Schur algebra and constructed its basis via the symmetric polynomials in Jucys-Murphy elements of the cyclotomic Hecke algebra.
+It may be interesting to formulate the super-versions of the aforementioned cyclotomic $q$-Schur algebras.